rackerlabs/technical-blog/_posts/2020-05-20-aws-multi-account-management-with-landing-zone.md

 In 2018, AWS announced Landing Zone.
-Landing Zone provides a solution to automate the setup of a multi-account management solution while implementing best practice security baselines and creating core accounts, which include the following:
+Landing Zone provides a solution to automate the setup of a multi-account management solution while implementing best practice security baselines and creating core accounts, including the following:

 - Security
-- Shared Services
+- Shared services
-- Log Archive
+- Log archive

-The initial deployment  of Landing Zone in a multi-account environment requires you to set up the following services:
+The initial deployment of Landing Zone in a multi-account environment requires you to set up the following Amazon services:

 - Simple Storage Service (S3)
 - CodePipeline
-- AWS Organization
+- AWS organization
-- Single Sign-On
+- Single sign-on
 - Service catalog
 - Identity and Access Management (IAM)
 - Cloudwatch
-- Guard Duty
+- GuardDuty
 - Simple Notification Service (SNS)

 Understandably, manually putting these services together is time-consuming, and you need a high level of expertise to complete the task.
 However, you can use Landing Zone to simplify the deployment.
-AWS recommends you connect with AWS partners to help deploy your Landing Zone.
-Partners take into account-specific business requirements and deploy the Landing Zone that best suits your business.
+AWS recommends that you connect with AWS partners to help deploy Landing Zone.
+Partners take into account specific business requirements and deploy Landing Zone to best suit your business.

  ### What Landing Zone does

-Landing Zone helps to to perform the following tasks:
+Landing Zone helps to perform the following tasks:

-- Incorporate enterprise-level policies using Security Control Policies.
+- Incorporate enterprise-level policies by using security control policies.
 - Incorporate AWS best-practice security guard rails as a foundation on which you can build.
-- Codify account creation in the organization by using the AWS Account Vending Machine.
+- Codify account creation in the organization by using the AWS Account Vending Machine (AVM).
-- Configure SAML based Single-Sign-On to your identity provider (IdP).
+- Configure SAML-based single-sign-on to your identity provider (IdP).
 - Centralize logging and automate the setup of CloudTrail across all accounts.

 ### Deployment

-The deployment uses a configuration zip file which is maintained and versioned by AWS.
-Sign in to your AWS account to launch the Landing Zone stack, which creates an S3 bucket along with other related resources in your account.
+The deployment uses a configuration zip file that is maintained and versioned by AWS.
+Sign in to your AWS account to launch the Landing Zone stack, which creates an S3 bucket and other related resources in your account.
 Amazon places the configuration zip file in the S3 bucket, which you can use as a reference source for CodePipeline.

 Because you have access to the source files, you can modify the code to fit your business needs.
-The following image shows the default Landing zone deployment:
+The following image shows the default Landing Zone deployment:

  ![]({% asset_path 22020-05-20-aws-multi-account-management-with-landing-zone/Picture1.png %})